hanrichard/Notebook/interview_question_javascript.md

 The sessionStorage object stores data only for a session, meaning that the data is stored until the browser (or tab) is closed.
 Data is never transferred to the server.
 Storage limit is larger than a cookie (at least 5MB).

+## Cookie, localStorage, and sessionStorage
+are all the simple data storage ways for client-side storage.
+Cookie is more like an old school way to handle the simple data stored on the client-side.
+In HTML5, web storage, such as localStorage or sessionStorage is introduced and it’s also easier to use.

 ## What are the scopes of a variable in JavaScript?
 The scope of a variable is the region of your program in which it is defined.
 JavaScript variable will have only two scopes.